NCI-GDC/gdc-frontend-framework/docs/DevelopersGuide/Developers _Guide.md

   * `MutationSetModal`
 * `SaveOrCreateEntityModal` - a modal that can be used to save or create a new entity.

-The modals are documented in the Portal V2 SDK API documentation.
+These modals and others, are documented in the Portal V2 SDK API documentation.

 ### Charts

-Basic charts are provided for use in application, although applications are free to use any charting library they wish.
+Basic charts are provided for use in your application, although applications are free to use any charting library they wish.
 The charts provided are:

 * `BarChart` - a bar chart